The 70s fashion decade was high-profile, high-octane, glamorous, and…unforgettable.

 Some of the most common 70s sweater vest patterns were the argyle, but the variations were famous, such as stripes in V-neck or crew neck shapes.

-The trend translated into sweater coats, sweater dresses, floor-length sweaters, and even sweater suits, many trimmed with faux fur.
+The trend translated into sweater coats, sweater dresses, floor-length sweaters, and even sweater suits.

 If the 1970s fashion had to be summed up in one accessory, it would be the scarf.